333GUSSS/cse15l-lab-reports/lab-report-1-week-2.md

 Now we are going to learn how to move files from your computer onto there server.

-1. Close your terminal and create a new file on VS Code tittled "WhereAmI.java" and in that file you are going to copy and paste the following contents:
+1. Close your terminal and create a new file on VS Code titled "WhereAmI.java" and in that file you are going to copy and paste the following contents:

 class WhereAmI {
  public static void main(String[] args) {